-This gender bias predominates in funding and capital raising scenarios.
-Fortunately, when it comes to loans, the approval process is more structured.
+This gender bias is more common with larger capital raising scenarios.
+Fortunately, when it comes to business loans, the approval process is more structured.

 1. Organize Your Financial Information